Intermittent or slow broadband? Troubleshooting connection problems

-Whether it's slow, intermittent, or not working at all, there are few things more frustrating than a dodgy fixed-line internet connection!
+Whether it's slow, intermittent, or not working at all, there are few things more frustrating than a dodgy broadband internet connection!

 Hopefully we can get your wayward web connection back on track.
 If you're having trouble with your mobile broadband connection, you should head over to our mobile broadband help and guides.

 If your fixed-line broadband connection has gone down completely, or is intermittent, chances are you will need to contact your internet service provider (ISP) immediately.
-However, if your telephone landline is also down and you still have it supplied separately by BT and not your ISP, it is well worth contacting them first.
+However, if your telephone landline is also down and you have it supplied separately by BT and not your ISP, it is well worth contacting them first.
 If you're not sure of the technical support number or opening times of a particular company, you can check all of the major ones in our guide to customer and technical support.

 Before you call them though, it's worth checking a couple of things.
 Firstly, is your hardware connected via the telephone master socket?
 Problems with internal wiring (or telephone extension cables) are a common reason for broadband internet and telephone faults, so be sure to test this first: if you only have one telephone socket in the house, that's the master.